apostolis450/RESTful_API/README.md

 # RESTful_API
 ###
 A simple rest API using FLASK framework implementing **get**-**put**-**update**-**delete** that
-talks with a video (youtube-like) database.
+communicates with a video (youtube-like) database.
 ## Instructions:
 ###
 1. Install dependencies